 Animal Husbandry Degrees by Degree Program Level

-Individuals interested in animal husbandry can pursue an associate's or bachelor's degree in animal science.
-Both of these programs include core courses in livestock management and animal breeding, though bachelor's programs may allow students to gain hands-on experience.
+Whether an individual chooses to study animal science at the associate's or bachelor's degree level, both of these programs will include core courses in livestock management and animal breeding.
+However, a bachelor's program may allow students to gain hands-on experience.
+Many programs incorporate internships at farms or other locations in the animal agricultural industry.
 Bachelor's programs also include more general education requirements than associate's programs.
 Graduates of both programs can pursue careers in breeding, farming and related sectors of the agricultural industry.

 Associate's Degree in Animal Science

 Students interested in animal husbandry can start their education by pursuing an associate's degree in animal science.
 This 2-year degree program instructs students in the production and management of livestock.
 Coursework focuses on providing a comprehensive understanding of animal agriculture, with classes in health and sanitation, breeding, livestock evaluation and other topics.
 Sample core course titles might include: